KineticLensman/KineticLensman.github.io/_posts/2018-08-12-barbecue-part1.md

 Cooking with direct heat is ideal for the traditional barbeque foods (sausages, burgers, skewers, etc).
 Indirect is best for large items (like chicken, or joints of meat) where you need a longer cooking time that doesn't carbonise the surface.
 For indirect heat, I usually put the food in a small rack over a foil tray, and then put this on the charcoal grate (not bothering with the cooking grate at all).

 The half-way house between direct and indirect involves using a cooking grate but leaving one side of the charcoal grate coal-free to create a heat gradient of very hot, hot and quite hot.
 Use the hotter side for direct cooking, and put things to be cooked more slowly over the less hot side.
-When the food on the hot side is ready, you can serve it, and either leave the stuff on the cool side (for a long cook while you help eat the first course) or move it toward the hotter side to get a grilled look.
+When the food on the hot side is ready, you can serve it, and either leave the stuff on the cool side (for a long cook while you help eat the first course) or move it toward the hotter side to finish off.
+If you are cooking on a slope (e.g. in an uneven campsite field) make sure the hot side is uphill, so that round things like sausages don't keep rolling into the heat.

 However, regardless of how you position the coal, the secret of good barbeques is to use the lid.
 Once you've put the food in position (making sure nothing will really get scorched), put the lid on and then leave things for at least five minutes before lifting the lid.
 You can then open the lid to check progress and perhaps turn things or move them closer to or further away from the heat.
 Occasional turns like this also help to ensure that food is evenly cooked on all sides.
 When cooking solely using indirect heat, I might not lift the lid for really long times, perhaps 30 mins to an hour depending on what I'm cooking.